 2. a field of knowledge or interest

-Harriet (HF) thinks about flowers and fabric when she isn’t putting together exhibitions and being a visual arts dogsbody.
+Harriet (HF) thinks about flowers and fabric when she isn't putting together exhibitions and being a general visual art & design dogsbody.
 The South Pacific, tagines and Dries van Noten also distract her.

-They live and work surrounded by salt water and cicadas in Sydney, Australia.
+She lives and works surrounded by salt water and cicadas in Sydney, Australia.

 t&t started as a sort of pre-Pinterest way of collating imagery and makers and things she liked.
 It hopes to be a platform for the best of surface pattern, floral and fabric design, and their applications in the home and beyond.